CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. _statdump:

-Outputting Statistics Information of Server
+Dumping Statistics Information of Server
 -------------------------------------------

 The cubrid statdump utility checks statistics information processed by the CUBRID database server.
 The statistics information mainly consists of the followings: File I/O, Page buffer, Logs, Transactions, Concurrency/Lock, Index, and Network request.